Written by Lisa Truesdale. Reviewed by cleaning expert Sean Busch.

 Speaking of heavy plastic bottles, the type of high-density plastic that many manufacturers use just isn’t necessary.
 We use lightweight PET #1 plastic, which is the easiest to recycle.
 But we’ll also be introducing refill packs for our laundry detergents in 2020, which means you won’t need to recycle your pump bottle at all; you can simply reuse it when you take advantage of the refill.

-Also, because our formula is naturally derived, non-toxic, and biodegradable, it’s not harmful to aquatic life or vegetation.
+Also, because our formula is naturally-derived and biodegradable, it’s not harmful to aquatic life or vegetation.

 Q: How is Puracy Natural Laundry Detergent safer for pets and children?